mmangus1/TI-84-Plus-Silver-Edition-Simulator/README.md

 # TI-84-Plus-Silver-Edition-Simulator
-A web based TI-84 Calculator Simulator, I wanted a replica simulation of a TI-84 calculator I own so the world can use it when the actual physical calculator disapppears from shelves.
+A web based TI-84 Calculator Simulator, I wanted a replica simulation of a TI-84 calculator I own so the world can use it when the actual physical calculator disappears from shelves.
 I used an image of the calculator and wrote the rest in HTML5, CSS3 and Javascript.

 This is still a work in progress.